knapo/a9n/README.md

 verified on evironment load.

 It works with `Rails` by default.
-If you want to use `A9n` with non-rails app you need to tell it A9n:
+If you want to use `A9n` with non-rails app you may need to tell it A9n:

     A9n.local_app = MyApp